tobealive/docs/docs/basics/basic-syntax.md

 }
 ```

-By default, all fields in a struct are immutable, private and can be accessed only from the same module.
+By default, all fields in a struct are immutable, private, and can be accessed
+only from the same module.
 To make a field mutable, use `mut` keyword.

 ```v play